JKS-sys/task-management-frontend-at-0001/README.md

 ## Overview

-The **Task Management System** is a web application where admins can assign tasks to Tasks, monitor their progress, and update their status.
-Tasks receive assigned tasks, complete them, and submit a completion URL.
-The system provides a user-friendly interface with secure authentication for both admin and Tasks.
+The **Task Management System** is a web application where admins can assign tasks to employees, monitor their progress, and update their status.
+Employees receive assigned tasks, complete them, and submit a completion URL.
+The system provides a user-friendly interface with secure authentication for both admin and employees.

 ## Features

 - **Admin Features:**
-  - Assign tasks to Tasks.
+  - Assign tasks to employees.
   - Monitor task progress.
   - Update task status upon completion.
-- **Task Features:**
+- **Employee Features:**
   - View assigned tasks.
   - Submit task completion URL.
   - Track task status.
 - **Authentication & Security:**
-  - Separate login protection for Admin and Tasks.
+  - Separate login protection for Admin and Employees.
   - Secure token-based authentication.
 - **Technologies Used:**
   - **Frontend:** Next.js, React, TypeScript, Tailwind CSS